 If you are really not comfortable about how to clean fish, just don’t do it.

 Of course it is a bloody little job and then there is also that faint fishy aroma filling your nostrils all the time.
 It comes with the fish.
-But if you’re lucky, then your fishmonger might want to clean the fish for you.
+But if you are lucky, then your fishmonger might want to clean the fish for you.

 Maybe you can find them already filleted, who knows?

 Unfortunately my local supermarket and fishmonger charge double the price for ready cleaned fillets… so I prefer to do it myself.
-It still costs peanuts, I’m not going to lie.
-But if I can clean them myself, I’ll do it.
-I enjoy it!
+It still costs peanuts, I am not going to lie.
+But if I can clean them myself, I will do it.

 Just as I enjoy cleaning seafood, like squid!